-The Appeal Tribunal is the General Regulatory Chamber of the First-tier Tribunal.
-This is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 for hearing appeals.
-Such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009 (SI 2009/1976).
-Parties should note in particular the time limit (28 days from when the notice of the Review Committee's decision was sent to the affected party, subject to a discretionary power to extend or shorten the time limit) and the requirements for a notice of appeal imposed by those Rules.
+The Appeal Tribunal is currently the ICAEW's Appeal Committee.
+From a date to be announced, the Appeal Tribunal will be the General Regulatory Chamber of the First-tier Tribunal.
+This is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 for hearing appeals and such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009.

+Parties affected by decisions of the Review Committee will be notified in writing of the appropriate appeal process at the time notice of the decision of the Review Committee is sent.